 - After you adopt

 - If you are an adult who was adopted

 Before you adopt – information for those considering adoption

 - Our team can give you advice about the process.

 - We offer weekly Readiness to Adopt information sessions at our offices.
 You can book to meet a member of the team to discuss your interest in adoption.

-- If we have accepted your expression of interest we offer a half-day initial preparation session during stage one of the adoption process, followed by a four-day training course during stage two.
+- If we have accepted your expression of interest we offer an hours initial preparation session during stage one of the adoption process, followed by a three-day training course during stage two.

 - You can do your own research by visiting the First4Adoption and Coram websites.